akadriu98/OE1102082402813/README.md

-# Title

-fmipmobile.icloud.com: improper token scoping allows unauthorized iCloud device removal via PET
+# fmipmobile.icloud.com: improper token scoping allows unauthorized iCloud device removal via PET

----

 ## Summary

-An issue exists in Apple’s Find My iPhone (FMiP) backend (`fmipmobile.icloud.com`) where a valid Apple ID and its associated PET (Private Endpoint Token) can be used to list, authorize, and remove devices from the iCloud account without triggering 2FA or ownership validation mechanisms.
+A vulnerability in Apple's Find My iPhone (FMiP) backend (`fmipmobile.icloud.com`) allows an attacker with a valid Apple ID and its associated PET (Private Endpoint Token) to enumerate and remove devices from the account **without triggering two-factor authentication (2FA)** or validating device ownership.

-This bypass enables unauthorized actors who have access to a session token (PET) to unlink offline devices from a user's iCloud account, effectively defeating Activation Lock protection in certain scenarios.
+This could allow unauthorized removal of iCloud-locked devices, potentially defeating Activation Lock protection for offline devices.

 ---

 ## Impact

-An attacker who obtains a PET for an Apple ID can:
+An attacker in possession of a PET token (e.g., from proxying a session or capturing a device token) can:

-- Enumerate all devices tied to the account.
+- Enumerate all devices on an iCloud account via `/initClient`
-- Authorize per-device access without re-authentication.
+- Generate per-device scoped tokens via `/authForUserDevice`
-- Remove offline devices silently via the `/remove` endpoint.
+- Submit a device removal request via `/remove`
-- Bypass the standard iCloud UI protections and security prompts.

-This undermines the security model of Activation Lock and may enable unauthorized resale or misuse of stolen devices.
+- Receive a `200 OK` status and unlink the device silently (if offline)

+This bypasses iCloud web authentication and trusted device verification workflows, posing a risk to user device security.

 ---

-## Components Affected
+## Affected Endpoints

 - `https://fmipmobile.icloud.com/fmipservice/device/initClient`
 - `https://fmipmobile.icloud.com/fmipservice/device/authForUserDevice`